hydroxycarbamide (hi-DROX-eee-Car-bah-myd) (hydroxyurea) (hi-DROX-eee-U-re-aah)

 Anything your doctor tells you about HYDREA should be followed even if it is different from what is in this leaflet.

-® HYDREA is a trademark of a Bristol-Myers Squibb Company
+® HYDREA is a registered trademark of a Bristol-Myers Squibb Company